mike-duvall/mike-and-conquer/README.md

 Threads here...

-(Describe breakdown here)
-(Test change via built in github editor)

-View vs simulation.
-Publishing of events from simulation.
-Interface of each.

 Both have REST interfaces

 Breakdown of UI client vs admin client

-Communication via events and commands

 Both having a constantly running loop that pulls commands from the command queue